virgs/flappy-bird-ai/README.md

 Let’s review what worked, what sort of worked, and what will haunt me in my dreams:

-1. **Neuroevolutionary Approach**
+1. **Neuroevolutionary**
    Worked as expected.
-With default settings, it consistently produced birds capable of surviving hundreds of pipes — often in under 200 generations.
+With default settings, it consistently produced birds capable of surviving thousands of pipes (depending only on your patience level) — often in under 50 generations.

 2. **Simulated Annealing**
-   Slightly less efficient, but still capable.
-It managed to train networks that performed well in most runs, usually within 200 iterations.
+   Surprisingly efficient.
+Beat the Neuroevolutionary approach.
+It managed to train networks that performed well in every run (aka plays forever), usually within 30 iterations.

 3. **Reverse Q-learning**
    This one didn’t deliver.
 Despite many parameter tweaks, it struggled to produce a consistently successful bird.
 Some runs managed to survive around 50 pipes, but most failed to converge on a stable solution — even after 3,000 iterations with a population of 100.
 Could be improved, or maybe it's just not the best fit for this problem.